 In November 2016, Swiss voters rejected a Green Party referendum to accelerate the phaseout of nuclear power.

-In December 2016, a political compromise with the EU was attained that eliminated quotas on EU citizens, but still allowed favorable treatment of Swiss-based job applicants.
+In December 2016, a political compromise with the EU was attained that eliminated quotas on EU citizens, but still allowed favourable treatment of Swiss-based job applicants.

-According to national surveys of Swiss Federal Statistical Office 2016-2018, about 67% of resident population in Switzerland is Christian.
+According to national surveys of Swiss Federal Statistical Office in 2016–2018, about 67% of the resident population is Christian, with 35.8% Catholic and 23.8% Swiss Reformed.

-In 2017, Switzerland ranked 11th when adjusted for purchasing power.
+In 2017, Switzerland was ranked 11th in the world when its nominal GDP was adjusted for purchasing power.

-A follow-up study conducted in 2018 reported that 59% considered racism a serious problem in Switzerland.
-The proportion of the population that claimed to have been targeted by racial discrimination increased to almost 17% in 2018.
+A follow-up study conducted in 2018 reported that 59% considered racism a serious problem in Switzerland, with 17% of the population claiming to have been targeted by racial discrimination.

-According to national surveys of Swiss Federal Statistical Office 2016-2018, about 67% of resident population in Switzerland is Christian.
+According to national surveys of Swiss Federal Statistical Office in 2016–2018, about 67% of the resident population is Christian, with 35.8% Catholic and 23.8% Swiss Reformed.

 In 2018, Switzerland became World Vice-Champion in ice hockey.

-In 2018, Switzerland ranked fifth when adjusted for purchasing power.
+In 2018, Switzerland was ranked 5th in the world when its nominal GDP was adjusted for purchasing power.

-In 2018, the canton of Basel-City had the highest GDP per capita in Switzerland, ahead of Zug and Geneva.
+In 2018, the canton of Basel-City had the highest GDP per capita in Switzerland, surpassing Zug and Geneva.

-In 2018, the ten largest cooperative companies in Switzerland accounted for more than 11% of GDP.
+In 2018, the ten largest cooperative companies in Switzerland, including Migros and Coop, accounted for more than 11% of the country's GDP.

 Switzerland had a 2019 Forest Landscape Integrity Index mean score of 3.53/10, ranking it 150th globally out of 172 countries.